hyperledger-labs/fabric-token-sdk/docs/design.md

 - [`Driver API`](./driver-api.md): The Driver API defines the contracts any implementation should respect to be compatible with the Token API.
 - [`Driver Implementations`](./drivers.md): The Token SDK comes equipped with two driver implementations:
-  - [`FabToken`](./fabtoken.md): This is a simple implementation of the Driver API that does not support privacy.
+  - [`FabToken`](./fabtoken.md): This is a simple implementation of the Driver API that does not support any privacy.
   - [`ZKAT DLog`](./zkat-dlog.md): This driver supports privacy via Zero Knowledge.
 We follow a simplified version of the blueprint described in the paper [`Privacy-preserving auditable token payments in a permissioned blockchain system`]('https://eprint.iacr.org/2019/1058.pdf')